cartesi/docs/cartesi-rollups/challenges/overview.md

 ### Solution strategy

-Achieving transaction scalability is directly related to the implementation of *Aggregator*.
+Achieving transaction scalability is directly related to the implementation of an *Aggregator*, which is often associated with a Sequencer.
 This key component will streamline the process, enhancing the overall efficiency and capacity of our rollup solution.

 ## Disputes